One-Pot Bacon Broccoli Pasta

 In a large saucepan, pot or Dutch oven, cook the bacon until crispy.
 Remove bacon from pan and drain on paper towels.
 Drain fat from the pot leaving about 1 tablespoon in the pot.

 Add the garlic and sautee for about 30 seconds.
-Add the pasta, cream, chicken broth, salt (and pepper), and crushed red pepper.
+Add the uncooked pasta, cream, chicken broth, salt (and pepper), and crushed red pepper.
 Stir.
 Bring to a boil then reduce to a simmer.
 Cover and cook for about 6 minutes making sure to stir once in a while and keep noodles covered in liquid.

 Add the broccoli to the pot and cook another 5-7 minutes or until the broccoli is soft.
 Continue cooking until sauce is a little thicker.
 It will be thin and then thicken towards the end.
 Stir in the Parmesan and reserved bacon.